CENTER FOR PERFECTION STUDIES: CONTINUITY•SYMMETRY•HARMONY GOALS.March 2022

 Numerical constant, transcendental and irrational all rolled into one

 For us Pi (π) seems to be a very good starting point.
-Non-ending or continuous, it is also non-repeating which is discontinuous.
+Non-ending or continuous, it is also non-repeating which is discontinuous (uniquely infinite).
 This most simple construction in the universe requires just two vertices to make the sphere.
 How does it work?
 It appears to give form and structure to everything.
 Using dimensional analysis and scaling laws, this progression of the first 20 notations shows the depth of possibilities for constructions when multiplying by 8.
 Our open question: In what ways do the Feigenbaum constants within (bifurcation theory) apply?4